gavinhoward/bc/manuals/development.md

 The list of current (27 February 2023) script tests for `bc` is below:

-print.bc
+print_{base}.bc

-:   Tests printing even harder than the print standard test.
+:   Tests printing even harder than the print standard tests.

 print2